Lisa Lopes: Legacy

 Lopes was in the process of setting up two educational centers for Honduran children.
 One was built on an 80-acre plot of land she called Camp YAC.
 The other center was called Creative Castle.

 In 2003, shortly after Lopes' death, her family started the Lisa Lopes Foundation, a charitable group dedicated to providing neglected and abandoned youth with the resources necessary to increase their quality of life.
 Her spiritual motto was the one used for her foundation: "Energy never dies... it just transforms."
 Her foundation went into various underdeveloped villages and gave new clothes to poor children and their families.
 In August 2007, the foundation hosted a charity auction, selling items donated by celebrities.
 It raised approximately $5,000 for the Hogar de Amor ("Home of Love"), an orphanage in Honduras.
 In 2012, the foundation began hosting an annual music festival, known as "Left Eye Music Fest", in Decatur, Georgia.

-In the 2018 Boots Riley film Sorry to Bother You, members of a fictional activist group called "Left Eye" use as their symbol a stripe of eye black under the left eye, in an unmentioned reference to Lopes.
+In January 2020, Lifetime aired an episode of Hopelessly In Love, a docuseries that captures the relationships of the rich and famous, about Lopes and Rison's tumultuous relationship.
+It showcased the complexity of their relationship and how she ended up with a felony arson charge for burning down Rison's Atlanta mansion.

 Posthumous documentary

 A documentary showing the final 27 days of Lopes' life, titled The Last Days of Left Eye, premiered at the Atlanta Film Festival in April 2007, for an audience that included many of Lopes' contemporaries, including Monica, Ronnie DeVoe, 112, Big Boi, India.Arie, and Cee Lo Green.
 VH1 and VH1 Soul broadcast the documentary on May 19, 2007.
 Most of the footage was shot with a handheld camera, often in the form of diary entries filmed by Lopes while on a 30-day spiritual retreat in Honduras with sister Reigndrop, brother Ronald and members of the R&B group Egypt.
 In these entries, she reflected on her personal life and career.
 A calmer side of her personality was on display, showing interests in numerology and yoga.
-In January 2020, Lifetime aired an episode of Hopelessly In Love, a docuseries that captures the relationships of the rich and famous, about Lopes and Rison's tumultuous relationship.
-It showcased the complexity of their relationship and how she ended up with a felony arson charge for burning down Rison's Atlanta mansion.